and Direct Current

-ANTENNA FILTER ASSEMBLY. - The antenna filter assembly is connected
+Antenna FILTER ASSEMBLY. - The antenna filter assembly is connected

 to the antenna and receives the RF signal from the antenna.
-It filters out any unwanted RF signals and allows the desired band of frequencies
+It filters out any unwanted

-RADIO RECEIVER. - The radio receiver takes the RF signal passed
+Radio RECEIVER. - The radio receiver takes the RF signal passed

 on by the antenna filter and translates it to an audio signal.

-selection of equipment for connection to the same receiver.
+a wide selection of equipment for connection to the same receiver.

 is used with receivers in either space or frequency diversity operation.
 When diversity

 operation is not required, each converter can be used separately with a single receiver.

-has its own COMPARATOR circuitry.
+Each converter has its own COMPARATOR circuitry.
 This built-in design feature

 located in a separate chassis in the older units.
 Size has been further reduced

 through the use of microelectronics.